fromage-fraser/dd-gui/README.md

   command.
 Status gauges clamp GMCP current values to their reported maximums and keep their fills inside their parent panels.
-Enemy hitpoints are rendered in a dedicated overlay below the enemy text, so the red gauge remains visible when the enemy console refreshes.
+Enemy hitpoints are rendered in a dedicated overlay below the enemy text, so the red gauge remains visible when the enemy console refreshes and disappears outside combat.
 The compass has the same shared braided frame as the main panels, and keyboard/button movement uses the same brief border-only pressed highlight.

+  The four status gauges use an even inset on all four sides inside the shared braided frame, so their black breathing room remains balanced when the gauge band is resized.

 The main MUD console and panel consoles use the profile's shared scrollbar
 style: narrow black tracks have restrained dark-red edges, while the moving